 The Colorado Regional High School Science Bowl provides an opportunity for students to develop science, technology, engineering, and math (STEM) skills in a non-classroom setting.

 The U.S. Department of Energy (DOE) Golden Field Office and NREL sponsor the competition every year.

-The winning team will receive an all-expense paid trip to the National Science Bowl sponsored by DOE's Office of Science.
-This year's National Science Bowl will take place in Washington D.C., April 25–29, 2019.
+The winning team receives an all-expense paid trip to the National Science Bowl sponsored by DOE's Office of Science.
+The National Science Bowl takes place in Washington, D.C.

 Who Can Participate

 Teams consist of up to five students (four members and an alternate) and a teacher or other adult coach.
 All students must be currently enrolled in 9th, 10th, 11th, or 12th grades at their team's high school.
 Each school can register up to two teams.

 Science bowl questions cover a variety of topics including biology, chemistry, mathematics, physics, earth and space sciences, and energy.
 DOE's Office of Science provides all national and regional science bowl questions.
 Sample questions can be found on the National Science Bowl website.

 The path to the National Science Bowl starts with over 60 regional competitions throughout the United States, like the one in Colorado.